Erma-T/30daysFrontEndBasic/Day 15 Contact Form/README.md

 Difficulty - Easy :star:

-This is a simple contact form built with HTML, CSS, and JavaScript.
+This is a simple contact form built with HTML, and CSS.

 <h3>Features</h3>
  - Input fields that allows to accept message from clients